methodgames/methodgames.github.io/roleplay.md

 <hr color="#22ffcd">

 ## **Purge Rules**
-- **All of these of these rules are currently under development and are not finalized.**
+### General
+- The Purge is a PVP event for the end of the wipe in which everyone can experience vanilla style PVP and raiding with minimal liability as the server wipes the following day.
+With this in mind, **enjoy the gameplay but please always be respectful to each other**.
+While general banter is acceptable, excessive toxicity is not.
+Please remember at the end of the day, the community you are PVPing with is the the same community that you will be interacting with in the future.
 - The purge is vanilla gameplay and begins the Wednesday before wipe at 7 PM Eastern.
-- No working with other groups.
-- Neutrality is allowed but alliances are not.
+    - Vanilla gameplay does not mean our server values do not hold true.
+Be respectful to each other.
+Excessive toxicity may result in various consequences such as a mute or ban.

+### Gameplay
+- There is a max roam / raiding size of 4 members per team (**as indicated by team UI**) at once.
+This 4 member limit does not apply to players defending their base.
+    - Team UI changes will be monitored closely and deliberate attemps to circumvent this may result in exclusion from further participation in the ongoing or future purge events.
-- There is a max roam / raiding size of 4 members per team at once (Teammates may be benched in and out mid-raid, but there should never be more than 4 members of the same team at the same raid target at the same time.
-Teammates waiting to be swapped in must not leave base / respawn point until the teammate being swapped out has returned or died).
+- Teammates may be benched in and out mid-raid, but there should never be more than 4 members of the same team active at the same raid target at the same time.
+    - Teammates waiting to be **swapped IN** must not go to or respawn at the site of an active raid until the teammate being **swapped OUT** has repsawned outside of the active raid.
+    - For respawn points at site of active raid, if the teammate being **swapped IN** has already respawned at the active raid before the teammate being **swapped OUT** has left the raid, they should not leave the respawn point.
+        - *Note: This includes respawn points within a raid base.*
+        - Raid bases are intended for use during active raids and therefore follow the same roaming / raiding team size limitations.
+        - Members of the defending team may use explosives on a raid base as long as they are doing so from within the base they are defending.
+            - If members of the defending team are outside of the base / compound they are defending, only 4 players may roam / raid together (ex. use explosives on the raid base).
+The same roaming / raiding team size limitations apply in this case.
+- PVP and raiding:
+    - No working with other groups during PVP / raiding.
+        - This includes but is not limited to: providing information to another team, providing weapons and/or explosives to another team, and assisting another team with PVP.
+    - Neutrality is allowed but alliances are not (at no point should neutrality be an alliance to achieve a common goal).
+- Players from other teams may spectate a raid at their own risk, but should refrain from creating an unfair advantage for any other team (ex. calling out hidden players).
+Please observe from a safe distance to avoid any potential misunderstandings regrading teaming.

+### Behavior
+- If you suspect someone of breaking any rules, instead of broadcasting in chat, please create a ticket through discord and let us know.
+    - Excessive banter concerning the discussion of rules in global chat, rather than creating a ticket, may result in a temporary mute with guidance to address disputes through the ticket system."
+- Admins cannot be everywhere at once so please let all of us know if anything is happening by using the [⁠📩│tickets](https://discord.com/channels/809936105101066352/809944459793530880/810937523517128715) system on the discord.
+    - While not a requirement, we encourage players provide us with as much infromation as possible.
+Providing combatlogs, timestamps, screenshots, recordings, etc. may assist in resolving disputes quickly and effectively.

 <a name="Admin">
 </a>